SSanjayRamasamy/verilog-practice/1_Basic_Logic_Gates/XOR_gate/README.md

 # XOR_gate

 ## Description
 The XOR gate (Exclusive-OR gate) is a fundamental digital logic gate.
 It outputs 1 when the number of 1s in the inputs is odd.
-Hence, it can be used to find if all the inputs are not same.

 In this project, the 2 input XOR gate is implemented in Verilog HDL using gate level modeling.